 Science shows that the observer affects the object they are observing.
-The thing we observe also affects us.
+The thing we watch and sense also affects us.
 For example, we view a sunset.
 We think it is beautiful, and this makes us happy.
-In this case, the sunset is affecting us.
+In this case, the setting sun is affecting us.
 The question is, how do we affect the sunset?
-The latter effect is the apprehension that something notable, significant, or something unusual occurs.
+The latter effect is the apprehension that something notable, significant, or unusual occurs.
 Some describe this as a “Eureka” or Déjà vu occurrence.

 So there are countless opportunities for these events every day.
 The number we capture depends upon our level of awareness.

 Are Omens or Synchronicity Paranormal?